Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/memory-window.md

 If you select **Auto Capture**, Unity periodically captures memory snapshots for the selected application.
 If you select **Manual Capture**, the memory window provides a **Capture** button which you can use to manually capture a memory snapshot.
 This is useful if the automatic memory requests affect the application's performance.

 > [!NOTE]
 > When the Memory window requests a memory capture, the following message might appear in the Android Logcat window: `Explicit concurrent copying GC freed 5515(208KB) AllocSpace objects, 1(20KB) LOS objects, 49% free, 1926KB/3852KB, paused 46us total 11.791ms`.
-This is normal and it stops appearing when you disable the Memory window stops this message from appearing.
+This is normal and it stops appearing when you disable the Memory window.

 This section of the documentation describes the areas and features of the Memory window.